cosmos/cosmos/whitepaper.md

 genesis day will vest on a block-by-block basis over a period of 4 years.
 Unvested gnuts can be used to the full extent for voting, but disappears after unbonding.
 It follows that gnuts cannot be transferred until vested.
-There will be a total of 67 total validator addresses with 200,000 vesting gnuts each, where each validator may be allocated one or more validator spots.
+There will be a total of 67 total validator spots with 200,000 vesting gnuts each, where each validating entity may be allocated one or more validator spots.

-In addition to the 67 * 200,000 vesting gnuts by the genesis validators, there will also be 21474 gnuts that are issued through Bitcoin every week for 52\*6 weeks.
-Bitcoin accounts that send bitcoins to either the `GnuClearBurnAddress` or `GnuClearFoundationAddress` will receive the 21474 gnuts in proportion to the amount of bitcoins burnt or donated.
+In addition to the 67 * 200,000 vesting gnuts by the genesis validators, there will also be 21,474 gnuts that are issued through Bitcoin every week for 52\*6 weeks.
+Bitcoin accounts that send bitcoins to either the `GnuClearBurnAddress` or `GnuClearFoundationAddress` will receive the 21474 gnuts in proportion to the amount of bitcoins burned or donated.

 ### Limitations on the Number of Validators